|

 respect, the search for consensus, concern for the common good, tolerance,

 generosity, charity, and humanity.
-As Hayek tells us, we can only identify
+As Hayek tells us, we can only

-the emergent cosmopolitan order go far beyond the ones that Hayek himself
+enabling principles of the emergent cosmopolitan order go far beyond

-identifies, and include many of the ones implicit in the everyday practices
+the ones that Hayek himself identifies, and include many of the ones

-of self-government that enable cities to flourish.
-The Smithian Great
+cities to flourish.
+The Smithian Great Society and the Hayekian ~cosmos~

-Society and the Hayekian ~cosmos~ are actually the effects of everyday
+are actually the effects of everyday political initiatives.

-Hayek wanted to
+Hayek wanted

-should be informed the measures he envisaged, ones that would bind the
+~cosmos~ is and should be informed the measures he envisaged, ones

-state up and deploy it in a particular direction.
-Subsequent neo-liberal
+that would bind the state up and deploy it in a particular direction.

-measures, both domestic and international, clearly follow from this
+Subsequent neo-liberal measures, both domestic and international,

-Hayekian idea: a
+clearly follow from this Hayekian idea: a

 particular conception of the ~cosmos~ is to be embodied in legal